pivotal/docs-tap/scst-scan/tanzu-supply-chain/setup-supply-chain-component.hbs.md

           name: trivy-image-scan-v2 # SCANNER-image-scan-v2.
 Replace with the name of the pipeline created in the next step.
     ```

-1. Remove the following fields from the yaml:
+1. Remove the following fields from the `component.yaml`:

     ```console
     metadata: